cloudflare/cloudflare-docs/content/ssl/ssl-tls/certificate-validity-periods.md

 ## Benefits of shorter validity periods

-Cloudflare only issues certificates with validity periods of 3 months or less for two reasons.
+Cloudflare only issues certificates with validity periods of three months or less for two reasons.

 First, shorter-lived certificates limit the damage from key compromise and mistaken issuance.
 Any compromised key material will be valid for a shorter period of time.